This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 Code Scan

-When you develop your applications, you most certainly use external libraries, it’s something normal and healthy, your goal is not to reinvent the wheel.
+When you develop your applications, you most certainly use external libraries.
+It’s normal and healthy: your goal is not to reinvent the wheel.

 However, are these libraries reliable?

 We can say “I use libraries from major players, so don’t worry”.
 This is a serious mistake.
-There are tons of examples of companies that have provided bookshops that have subsequently been compromised, including GAFAM, and it is normal, the principle of security is that defense mechanisms are constantly evolving to keep one step ahead of pirates.
+There are tons of examples of companies that have provided libraries that were subsequently compromised, including GAFAM.
+It’s normal: the principle of security is that defense mechanisms are constantly evolving to keep one step ahead of attackers.

-You will tell me, I can’t follow all related CVEs from my technical stack.
+You will tell me, I can’t follow all CVEs related to my technical stack.
 You’re right, there are some tools to help you, like SecAlerts.
-You just have to choose used software to get notified on new related CVEs.
+You just have to choose the software you use to get notified about new related CVEs.
 Pretty useful.

-There are some simple rules to limit the technical debt to the discovery of a flaw:
+There are some simple rules to limit the technical debt when a flaw is discovered:

 - Limit external dependencies as much as possible, always assuming that no library, internal or external, should be considered 100% reliable.

-- Fix the version of the libraries used, and do not use “latest”, which can cause unexpected malfunctions.
+- Pin the versions of the libraries used, and do not use “latest”, which can cause unexpected malfunctions.

 - Produce a version manifest, which makes it easy to scan and list “out of date” libraries that need to be updated.
-This also allows to centralize them in a CMDB and quickly visualize the impact of a critical CVE for example
+This also allows you to centralize them in a CMDB and quickly visualize the impact of a critical CVE, for example.

-For information, GitHub and GitLab automatically scan repositories to bring up known vulnerable code.
+For your information, GitHub and GitLab automatically scan repositories to surface known vulnerable code.

-It is possible to add triggers on these scans to process them automatically or open tickets to the development teams.
+It is possible to add triggers on these scans to process them automatically or open tickets for the development teams.

 Having up-to-date code is a must-have!

-To help you on this stage, you can use Code Inspector, developed by a talented friend of mine who is currently working at Twitter.
+To help you at this stage, you can use Code Inspector, developed by a talented friend of mine who is currently working at Twitter.

 Secrets Management